Beyond Nails: A Guide to Traditional Timber Frame Joinery

 Which woods are best for outdoor timber frames?

 Douglas Fir for strength and straight grain; Cedar for natural decay and insect resistance.
-Both pair beautifully with mortise and tenon and dovetail joinery for long-term performance.
+Both pair beautifully with mortise and tenon joinery for long-term performance.

 Building Your Legacy with Traditional Timber Frame Joinery

-Choosing traditional timber frame joinery is choosing integrity you can see and feel, every mortise and tenon, every dovetail, working in concert to create a structure that ages beautifully and performs in all seasons.
+Choosing traditional timber frame joinery is choosing integrity you can see and feel, every mortise and tenon, every wooden peg, working together to create a structure that ages beautifully and performs in all seasons.

 At Wright Timberframe, we design and craft custom pergolas, pavilions, trellises, and precision-cut kits using premium Douglas Fir and Cedar.
 Our local expertise ensures your frame is engineered for Utah’s climate, from snow loads to summer sun, and assembled with joinery that stands the test of time.